Share the article

 La Sagrada Familia

-This unfinished basilica defies what children know a building to be.
-It resembles the quirky towers they see in cartoons but could never have imagined Gothic and Art Nouveau style buildings would exist in the real world.
+Architecture may not seem like something that children would like to do, but everything changes when you visit a work by Antoni Gaudí.
+This unfinished basilica defies what children think of as a building.
+It resembles the quirky towers they see in cartoons, but they would never have imagined that Gothic and Art Nouveau buildings existed in the real world.

 Museu de la Xocolata